Tyler Stephenson Player Props: Reds vs. Royals

 Tyler Stephenson At The Plate

-- Stephenson is hitting .258 with 11 doubles, a triple, four home runs and 26 walks.
+- Stephenson is batting .253 with 11 doubles, a triple, four home runs and 26 walks.

-- Stephenson will look to extend his four-game hitting streak.
-He's batting .333 over the course of his last games.

-- In 67.2% of his 64 games this season, Stephenson has picked up at least one hit.
-He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.